- Standard Operating Procedures for the use of hazardous chemicals.

-- Keep hood door closed when not attended.
+- Keep hood sash closed when not attended.

-The performance standard for fume hoods at WPI is the delivery of a minimum face velocity of 75-100 linear feet per minute with a door opening of 15 inches.
-Performance testing is conducted by the Department of Plant Services, Environmental and Occupational Safety Office, on an annual basis.
+The performance standard for fume hoods at WPI is the delivery of a minimum face velocity of 65-120 linear feet per minute with a door opening of 18 inches.
+Performance testing is conducted by the Office of Environmental Health & Safety, on an annual basis.

 2.C.
 Flammable Storage Cabinets